sktan77/TechAssignmentMAS/README.md

 This project is created using Spring MVC + Freemarker.
 It follows the standard web with the usage of JQuery in the markup.
 I can't make the backend work to call the API, hence I use JQuery Ajax and send the response over to the server for processing.

 The application layer will be MVC plus a business layer (tsk.techassignment.process).
+This is to have a clear codes are maintain at different layer and can be split or package if needed.

 ### Requirements Met